sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 sudo zypper in nvidia-jetpack-all
 {% endhighlight %}

-#### Installation on Orin IGX
+#### Installation on NVIDIA IGX Orin

-Unfortunately installing the userspace on Orin IGX is still a non-trivial task.
+Unfortunately installing the userspace on this device is still a non-trivial task.

 Download [Driver Package (BSP)][driver-pkg-bsp] from this [location][jetpack6-website].
 Extract `Jetson_Linux_R36.4.0_aarch64.tbz2`.